Best water filter bottle: water treatment for hiking, travel or camping

 Why you need the best water filter bottle?

 When traveling, hiking, backpacking, camping one of the most important things is to stay hydrated!
+(Check how much water you should bring for a day hike)

 But depending on where you are it is not always that easy.
 Not always that easy if you like to avoid single use plastic bottles…